 A diagrammatic representation of breeding methodology for using population improvement approaches is presented in Figure 5.
 This representation is modelled after the OneRice Breeding strategy of the International Rice Research Institute (IRRI).
-Briefly, the approach is based on product concepts that specify trait requirements and their threshold level based on target environments.
-These are used to select parents from the breeding core panel to develop the next generation of elite breeding lines using rapid generation advance (RGA).
+The approach combines Elite X Elite crossing, rapid generation advance, MAS for major genes, genomic selection for small additive effect alleles and multi-location testing for clear characterization of breeding material for Genotype X Environment X Management (GXEXM).
+The combination of these aspects brings together elite parents with key target traits to generate a set of related breeding lines that are genotyped to develop a genomic relationship matrix.
 RGA reduces the overall cycle time thus improving the rate of genetic gain over time.
-The developed lines are screened in a preliminary trial called line stage testing (LST) where MAS is used to identify lines with critical major genes.
-The lines are also genotyped with a low-density genome-wide SNP platform to generate a profile for each lineThe population size and selection intensity at each of these levels is determined by the target traits, the frequency of lines possessing all or most of the traits and the overall performance of the breeding lines in the multi-location testing.
+The approach allows rapid development of a large number of breeding lines and ease of genotyping with low density genome wide markers.
+At the same time, markers for major genes are also used to identify the frequency of known large effect QTLs/ genes.
+A subset of these breeding lines is then tested in the target environment to generate phenotype data sets that are combined with the genotypic information and used to predict the best parents out of the breeding pool for the next breeding cycle.
+The process allows for selection for major genes as well as small effect alleles simultaneously and leads to the development of better adopted individuals with each breeding cycle.
+At the same time, breeding lines identified in multi-location testing are advanced for further testing and release as products.
+The steps involved in the breeding strategy presented in figure 5 are as follows: Product concepts that specify trait requirements and their threshold level based on target environments are identified and selection indices are developed.
+These are used to select parents from the core panel of elite lines to develop the next generation of elite breeding lines using rapid generation advance (RGA).
+A representative subset of these lines ensuring the presence of all breeding families is selected and screened in the target environments and under controlled phenotyping setups to generate phenotypic data.
+Breeding value of all elite lines is predicted using these datasets and parents for the next breeding cycle are identified.
+The population size and selection intensity at each of these levels is determined by the target traits, the frequency of lines possessing all or most of the traits and the overall performance of the breeding lines in the multi-location testing.
 Increasing population size and selection intensity increases the genetic gain but raises costs of the program.
 Technologies that reduce per line cost are thus critical in optimizing selection intensity (Cobb et al. 2019a).

-Representative lines from LST are tested in multi-location trial (MLT) 1 to identify the best lines for advancement as products.
+Representative lines from LST tested in multi-location trial (MLT) 1 to identify the best lines for advancement as products.
 The selection criteria are determined by the product concepts and trait threshold level determined in them.
 A second testing MLT 2 is conducted to confirm the test results and identify the best breeding lines for nominations for variety release.

 The methods described above allow systematic flow of tolerance and adaptation traits into a breeding program without disturbing the progress made in the past.
 The strategy also provides clear connecting points for trait discovery, marker assisted selection and breeding and maintains a clear workflow.
 Implementing pipelines with clear deliverables and advancement criteria at each stage ensures the advancement of the most robust and high-quality products at each level.
 The outcomes from activities conducted on developing varieties for tolerance to drought and for suitability to DSR and AWD can be aligned systematically in the framework described above to ensure continuous genetic gains.